 Integrative Therapy vs. EMDR

-EMDR is a therapy that uses bilateral stimulation to help people recover from trauma.
+The type of trauma therapy that will work best for you depends on various factors, including your symptoms, needs, goals, and your individual preferences.
+Eye Movement Desensitization and Reprocessing (EMDR) is a therapy that uses bilateral stimulation to help people recover from trauma.
 Bilateral stimulation involves moving the eyes rhythmically from left to right.
 These movements, along with focusing on the traumatic memory, is thought to reduce the memory's emotional impact.

 • Clients may respond more quickly to treatment that utilizes several different techniques at once.